nawedahmed/IOT-WORKSHOP/README.md

 A **DC motor** converts electrical energy into mechanical rotation.
 The **L298N motor driver** allows a low-power microcontroller (ESP8266) to control a high-current motor safely.

+As specified in L298N H-Bridge module the motor driver has a two motor terminal block to connect DC motor.
+Output A+ /- and Output B+/- .

+The L298N H-Bridge module has facilitate with additional external input power supply source to handling handle starting current requirement for both DC motor.
+This three terminal block with +12V, GND, and +5V.
+The +12V terminal block is used to power up the motors.
+The +5V terminal is used to power up the L298N chip.
+If you supply more than 12V, you need to remove the jumper and supply 5V to the +5V terminal.

+- +12V: The +12V terminal is where you should connect your power supply
+- GND: power supply GND
+- +5V: provide 5V if jumper is removed.
+Acts as a 5V output if jumper is in place
+- Jumper: jumper in place – uses the motors power supply to power up the chip.
+Jumper removed: you need to provide 5V to the +5V terminal.
+If you supply more than 12V, you should remove the jumper

 **Key concepts used:**

 * **Direction control** → using IN1 / IN2 and IN3 / IN4 pins